MicrosoftDocs/dynamics365smb-docs/financials/year-close-income-statement.md

 ms.author: jswymer

 ---
-# How to: Close Income Statement Accounts
+# Close Income Statement Accounts
 When a fiscal year is over, you must close the periods that comprise it.
 To do this, you run the **Close Income Statement** batch job.
 This job transfers the year's result to an account in the balance sheet and closes the income statement accounts.
 You do this by creating lines in a journal, which you then can post.

 ## To run the Close Income Statement batch job
 1. Close the fiscal year.
 The fiscal year must closed before the batch job can be run.
-For more information, see [How to: Close Accounting Periods](year-close-account-periods.md).
+For more information, see [Close Accounting Periods](year-close-account-periods.md).
 2. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Close Income Statement**, and then choose the related link.
 3. Choose the **OK** button to run the batch job.